Acre (state): Bolivian–Peruvian rule

+Brazilian acquisition

-In 1899, Brazilian settlers from Acre created an independent state in the region called the Republic of Acre.
-Bolivians tried to gain control of the area, but Brazilians revolted and there were border confrontations.
-This resulted in what was known as the Acre War.
-On November 17, 1903, with the signing over and sale in the Treaty of Petrópolis, Brazil received final possession of the region.
-Acre was integrated into Brazil as a territory divided into three departments.
-The territory was acquired by Brazil for two million pounds sterling.
-The land was taken from Mato Grosso in accordance with terms for the construction of the Madeira-Mamoré railway.
+In 1899, Brazilian settlers in Acre declared an independent state known as the Republic of Acre.
+Bolivia attempted to reassert control, but Brazilian resistance led to armed clashes, culminating in the Acre War.
+On 17 November 1903, the Treaty of Petrópolis was signed, transferring final possession of the region to Brazil.
+Acre was incorporated as a Brazilian territory divided into three departments.
+Brazil acquired the land for two million pounds sterling, with the territory taken from Mato Grosso under terms that also facilitated the construction of the Madeira-Mamoré railway.

+Once the Acre War was over, Peru did not recognize the annexation of Acre until 1909, with the Velarde-Río Branco Treaty, where the borders between Peru and Brazil were defined.
+It was signed in Rio de Janeiro, on September 8, 1909, by the Minister of Foreign Affairs of Brazil, Baron of Rio Branco, and the plenipotentiary minister of Peru in Brazil, Hernán Velarde, by President Augusto B. Leguía (first government) then ruled in Peru, and in Brazil by the president Nilo Pecanha, in order to solve the border problems between Peru and Brazil.

 Acre was united in 1920.
 On June 15, 1962, it was elevated to the category of state, and was the first to be governed by a woman, Iolanda Fleming, a teacher.
 During the early twentieth century, rubber seedlings were taken to Southeast Asia, where competitive plantations were established, reducing the importance of the Amazon in production.
-But during the Second World War, Japanese forces took over the rubber tree groves of Malaya.
+During the Second World War, Japanese forces took over the rubber tree groves of British Malaya.

 Acre was called on to produce rubber for the Allied war effort.
 The Rubber Soldiers, natives mostly of the Ceará plantation, increased production and provided critical supplies to the Allies.
 Acre's decisive contribution to the Allied victory may have helped Brazil attract North American investment to form the National Steel Company (Companhia Siderúrgica Nacional) in the postwar era.
 This company aided in the industrialization of the Central-south, which did not yet possess basic heavy industries.

 On April 4, 2008, Acre won a judicial debate with the state of Amazonas in relation to the dispute surrounding the Cunha Gomes Line.
 It annexed part of the municipalities of Envira, Guajará, Boca do Acre, Pauini, Eirunepé and Ipixuna.
 The territorial redefinition consolidated the incorporation of 1.2 million hectares of the Liberdade, Gregório, and Mogno forest complex to the territory of Acre, which corresponds to 11,583.87 km2.